The Shrine (film): Plot

 The film starts with a man tied to a table.
 Another man then kills him with a sledgehammer to the face.

 Journalist Carmen and her photographer boyfriend Marcus are having relationship problems since Carmen tends to ignore him in favor of her job.
 Carmen asks her boss, Dale, to allow her to investigate the disappearances of tourists in the (fictional) Polish village of Alvainia, including Eric Taylor (who was killed at the beginning of the film).
 Dale is not interested in the case, and does not give her permission to go.
 Undeterred, Carmen and her intern Sara visit Eric's mother, Laura, who allows her to borrow Eric's journal.
 Carmen has a dream of Eric, who tells her to leave him alone.
 Wanting to mend her relationship with Marcus, Carmen urges him to come with her and Sara to Alvainia.

 Upon arrival, they find the village people to be secretive and unwelcoming.
 They question a girl, Lidia, about Eric but she is hesitant to answer.
 They discover that no one in the village is allowed to leave and spot a strange area of fog that seems to be concentrated only in one portion of the forest, mentioned in Eric's notes.
 When they attempt to investigate it, they are threatened by the villagers and told to leave.
 Though Marcus wants to leave, Carmen admits that Dale knows nothing about the trip and her career will be over if she returns with no story.
 Thus, they head back into the forest.

 The group notes how strange it is that the fog seems to never move and is quite dense.
 Sara enters the fog and disappears.
 Carmen enters the fog to look for her but also finds herself lost.
 Marcus finds a scared and dazed Sara walking out.
 Within the fog, Carmen comes across a statue of a demon holding a heart.
-The statue's eyes bleed and strange whispering voices are heard.
+After taking a frontal photo, she repositions to take a side profile shot.
+Upon doing so, she see that the statue's head is now turned towards her, its eyes bleeding and strange whispering voices are heard.
 Frightened, Carmen exits the fog and is reunited with Marcus and Sara.
 As they discuss this occurrence, Sara mentions having seen a statue in the fogged area.

 As they make their way back to the car, they come across Lidia, who claims to know the whereabouts of Eric.
 She takes them to a hidden sacrificial shrine where they discover the bodies of several people (including Eric) that the villagers have executed.
 Each body has a metal mask stuck on its face, suggesting cultist behavior and ritual black magic.
 The trio then realizes that they have been barred in.
 They escape but are pursued by the villagers.
 They hide in a barn but are all captured.
 Before Sara is knocked out, she sees one of the villagers turn into a demon.